Article Read Time

 Lunch break personal browsing, even for that innocent birthday gift, can unwittingly open the door to malware or viruses.
 That malicious website you visited for a minute could attack your work network.
 Data breaches, workplace disruption, and chaos could follow.

 Phishing attacks are increasing in both sophistication and volume.
 Using that work device for personal browsing dramatically increases the odds of encountering phishing.
-You could be unwittingly revealing sensitive information like login credentials that grant unauthorized access to work email, business documents, and even the whole company network.
+You could be inadvertently disclosing sensitive information, such as login credentials, that could grant unauthorized access to work email, business documents, and even the entire company network.

-This is why many companies have policies and protocols allowing them to monitor activity on work devices, including browsing history, emails, and downloads.
-Beyond ensuring network security, companies are tracking productivity and using company resources.
+This is why many companies have policies and protocols that allow them to monitor activity on work devices, including browsing history, email, and downloads.
+Beyond ensuring network security, companies are tracking productivity and resource utilization.
 Someone is looking over your shoulder and seeing your browsing history, online purchases, and social media interactions.

 If you value your privacy, do not use your work devices for personal matters.
 Even if your company doesn’t actively monitor work devices, there are inherent privacy concerns.
 Depending on your company, the consequences for your career could be dire, even if you haven’t caused a costly data breach.